naibarn/SmartSpec/.smartspec/knowledge_base_smartspec_handbook.md

   workflow_version_min: "6.0.0"
 ```

-Validators (e.g., `smartspec_validate_index`) should fail if any workflow header version is below the minimum.
+Index validators should fail if any workflow header version is below the minimum.

 ---